In honor of Mother's Day, Debt.com consulted 16 finance experts on the best advice their moms gave them growing up.

 My mom gave me a great piece of financial advice when I first started my career that I’ve been trying to follow (with varying degrees of success) ever since.
 Live off your first salary.

-Meaning, as you progress in your career, you’re hopefully going to see raises, bonuses, and promotions that will increase your base salary.
+Meaning, that as you progress in your career, you’re hopefully going to see raises, bonuses, and promotions that will increase your base salary.
 But you shouldn’t increase your expenses to fit your increasing income level.
 Instead, try to keep your main living expenses (housing, food, etc.) within the bounds of the lowest amount of money you ever made.
 Everything else you earn can be put towards savings, travel, emergency funds, retirement, and other expenses that aren’t directly related to your daily living.

 9. Marguerita Cheng, CEO of Blue Ocean Global Wealth